trebb0r/magento2-Paazl/README.md

-# magento2-Paazl
+# Paazl Magento 2 Module
-The Paazl Magento 2 extension gives you instant access to the services of over 50 leading (parcel) carriers worldwide, offering you and your customers ultimate delivery flexibility.
+The Paazl Magento 2 module gives you instant access to the services of over 50 leading (parcel) carriers worldwide, offering you and your customers ultimate delivery flexibility.
 This allows you to expand cross-border faster, ship all products using a single solution and always meet your customers’ delivery demands.

 [Changelog](CHANGELOG.md)